Programver/movie-recommender-system/README.md

 ## Limitations

-- The recommender is content-based, so it does not learn from user behavior or ratings
+- The recommender is content-based, so it does not learn from user behaviour or ratings
 - Recommendation quality depends heavily on how the `tags` field was engineered
 - Poster fetching depends on TMDb API availability
 - The current app uses precomputed model files, so updating the dataset requires rebuilding artifacts